numba/numba/docs/source/cuda/cuda_array_interface.rst

 Interface Requirements
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``sync`` and ``stream`` items of the interface indicate whether and how
-synchronization is expected so that producers and consumers that operate
-asynchronously can avoid hazards when exchanging data through the CUDA Array
-Interface.

-From the Consumer's perspective:
+The ``stream`` entry enables Producers and Consumers to avoid hazards when
+exchanging data.
+Expected behaviour of the Consumer is as follows:

+* When ``stream`` is not present or is ``None``:

+  - No synchronization is required on the part of the Consumer.
+  - The Consumer may enqueue operations on the underlying data immediately on
+    any stream.

-* ``stream`` indicates the stream on which the Producer may have in-progress
+* When ``stream`` is an integer, its value indicates the stream on which the
-  operations on the data, and which the Consumer may be expected to either:
+  Producer may have in-progress operations on the data, and which the Consumer
+  is be expected to either:

-  - synchronize on before accessing the data, or,
+  - Synchronize on before accessing the data, or
-  - enqueue operations in when accessing the data.
+  - Enqueue operations in when accessing the data.

-  Whether one of these requirements applies depends partly on the ``sync``
-  parameter, and partly on the User's choice.

-* ``sync`` indicates the requirement for synchronization on the given
-  ``stream``.

-  - When ``sync`` is ``False``, or the User has set the Consumer to ignore CAI
-    synchronization semantics, the Consumer may assume that operating
-    on the data is immediately permitted, with no further synchronization.
-  - When ``sync`` is ``True``, and the User has not overridden CAI
-    synchronization semantics, then the Consumer must either:
+  The Consumer can choose which mechanism to use, with the following
+  considerations:

-    - Synchronize on the provided stream prior to accessing the data.
-If after
+  - If the Consumer synchronizes on the provided stream prior to accessing the
-      synchronization the Consumer operates on the data in another stream, it
-      must ensure that no computation can take place in the provided stream
+    data, then it must ensure that no computation can take place in the provided
-      until its operations in its own choice of stream have taken place.
-This
+    stream until its operations in its own choice of stream have taken place.
-      could be achieved by either:
+    This could be achieved by either:

     - Placing a wait on an event in the provided stream that occurs once all
       of the Consumer's operations on the data are completed, or
     - Avoiding returning control to the user code until after its operations
       on its own stream have completed.

-    - Only enqueuing operations on the data in the provided stream.
-The Consumer
+  - If the consumer chooses to only enqueue operations on the data in the
-      may return control to the User code immediately after enqueueing its work,
+    provided stream, then it may return control to the User code immediately
-      as the work will all be serialized on the exported array's stream, ensuring
+    after enqueueing its work, as the work will all be serialized on the
+    exported array's stream.
+This is sufficient to ensure correctness even if
-      correctness even if the User code were to induce the Producer to
+    the User code were to induce the Producer to subsequently start enqueueing
-      subsequently start enqueueing more work on the same stream.
+    more work on the same stream.

+* If the User has set the Consumer to ignore CAI synchronization semantics, the
+  Consumer may assume it can operate on the data immediately in any stream with
+  no further synchronization, even if the ``stream`` member has an integer
+  value.

 When exporting an array through the CAI, Producers must ensure that:

 * There is work on the data enqueued on at most one stream.
-* If there is work on the data enqueued on a stream, then ``sync`` should be
+* If there is work on the data enqueued on a stream, then ``stream`` is the
-  ``True``, and ``stream`` is the stream on which pending operations on the data
+  stream on which pending operations on the data are enqueued.
+There must not be
-  are enqueued.
-There must not be any work enqueued on the data in any other
+  any work enqueued on the data in any other streams.
-  streams.
-* If there is no work enqueued on the data, then ``sync`` should be ``False``,
+* If there is no work enqueued on the data, then the ``stream`` entry may be
-  and ``stream`` may be either ``None``, or a stream on which it is suggested
+  either ``None``, or not provided.
-  that work on the data is enqueued.

 Optionally, to facilitate the User to relax the conformance to synchronization
 semantics:

-* Producers may provide a configuration option to always set ``sync`` to
+* Producers may provide a configuration option to always set ``stream`` to
-  ``False``.
+  ``None``.
-* Consumers may provide a configuration option to ignore the value of ``sync``,
+* Consumers may provide a configuration option to ignore the value of ``stream``
+  and act as if it were ``None`` or not provided.
+This elides synchronization
-  therefore eliding synchronizations on the Producer-provided streams, and/or
+  on the Producer-provided streams, and allows enqueuing work on streams other
-  enqueuing work on streams other than that provided by the Producer.
+  than that provided by the Producer.

 These options should be not be set by default in either a Producer or a
 Consumer.
 The exact mechanism by which these options are set, and related